Queens House, Micklegate, York, YO1 6JH

 The Stiddy is a two-storey property under a slate tiled roof with colour washed elevations that has been extended into the roof spaces for extra accommodation.
 There is a separate storage building to the side.

 The caravan park has pedestrian access to the rear of the pub and a separate entrance of its own for motor vehicles.
 This operates over two fields and offers 28 marked pitches with electric hook-ups.
-There is a service block with toilets and showers and a permanent static caravan, that acts as the site office.
-Please note: the static is owned by the current tenant and not the landlord.
+There is a service block with toilets.

 Internally, The Stiddy has ground floor trading areas, with three ensuite rooms on the first floor and a one-bedroom owners flat in the roof spaces.